shaneagibson/hmrc4j/README.md

     Assert.assertEquals("Hello User", message);

-### Sample Application
+### Sample Applications

-For an example of how to use HMRC4J, take a look at the `hmrc4j-sample` module.
-To run the sample application, clone the repository then run:
+For an example of how to use HMRC4J, take a look at the `hmrc4j-samples` module.
+To run a sample application, clone the repository, change directory to the desired sample, then run:

-    > mvn clean install spring-boot:run
+    > mvn spring-boot:run

 Once the application has started, open [http://localhost:8080/hmrc4j/sample](http://localhost:8080/hmrc4j/sample).